papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

     --rpc-port 9977
     ```
     !!!warning
-        Replace `--alice` with your own securely generated and managed session keys.
+        Replace `--INSERT_GENERATED_SESSION_KEY` with your own securely generated and managed session keys.
 Using predefined keys poses security risks.
     !!!note
         For more information on the available command-line arguments you can provide to your collator node, execute the following command: